TUT-ARG/DCASE2016-baseline-system-python/README.md

 #### Challenge mode

-In this mode the system is trained with all the provided development data and the challenge data is run through the developed system.
+In this mode, the system is trained with the provided development dataset and the evaluation dataset is run through the developed system.
 Output files are generated in correct format for the challenge submission.
+The system ouput is saved in the path specified with the parameter: `path->challenge_results`.

 To run the system in this mode:
 `python task1_scene_classification.py -challenge`.

 4. System blocks